niallbee/capstone/day-2/subnet2-webserver-database.md

 This session will use Terraform, shell scripts and docker to deploy a complete web app.

 ## Prerequisites
-Before completeing this session you will need to deploy the infrastructure from the previous session (day 1) as we will deploy this infrastructure into the same VPC.
+Before completing this session you will need to deploy the infrastructure from the previous session (day 1) as we will deploy this infrastructure into the same VPC.

 ## Getting Started
 1. Open your playpen repo in VS Code then create and checkout the branch you used in the previous session